Colorado law divides knives into three main categories:

 - Carrying in a purse or backpack; or

 You may lawfully conceal carry knives with 3.5+ inch blades if you are at your own home, property, or place of business.
 You can also conceal carry these knives in a private automobile (or other private transportation) for lawful protection purposes.
-Note that there is also an exemption of the concealed carry law for law enforcement officers.1
+There is also an exemption for law enforcement officers.2

-Ballistic knives are illegal knives to carry in Colorado.
-The law defines them as “dangerous weapons.”2 Ballistic knives have blades that forcefully project from the handle by:
+Blackjacks and ballistic knives are considered “dangerous weapons” in Colorado are illegal to possess or carry in the state.
+Ballistic knives have blades that forcefully project from the handle by:

 - A spring-loaded device; or

-Switchblades and gravity knives are now legal under Colorado state law.
+Note that switchblades and gravity knives are now legal under Colorado state law.
 Switchblade knives are “automatic knives” that open automatically by hand pressure applied to a button, spring, or other device in its handle.
-And gravity knives open by the force of gravity.
+Meanwhile, gravity knives open by the force of gravity.

 Note that butterfly knives (a.k.a. balisong knives) exist in a legal grey area.
-Arguably, they are gravity knives and therefore are not illegal weapons.
+Arguably, they are gravity knives and therefore legal.
 However, there is no case precedence showing that the repeal of the gravity knife ban applies to butterfly knives.

 However, switchblades and gravity knives remain illegal in certain municipalities and cities, including: